hostjane/hostjane.github.io/about.markdown

 # What counts as a Service?

-Services are paid Work tasks that stay within HostJane’s acceptable use policy (AUP) where the Seller is selling their Skill to a Buyer.
+Services are paid Work tasks that stay within HostJane’s [Acceptable Use Policy (AUP)](https://www.hostjane.com/legal/use-policy/) where the Seller is selling their Skill to a Buyer.

 <span class="green">We welcome Sellers who are able to take the risks and costs of doing useful tasks for people on time.</span>